 As a GP, I see the effects of underage drinking.
 It really worries me that 37% of parents of 10-17 year olds think that an acceptable age for a young person to have their first drink of alcohol is before the age of 16.
 That’s a drink, not just a sip.
 What’s more, 64% of parents agree it’s inevitable that most children will drink alcohol before 16 years old6.
 However the reality is that as parents, we’re the first people kids turn to for advice on alcohol.
 We have a crucial role to play in delaying the age at which our children have their first drink.

-Find out more on the UK Chief Medical Officers' (CMO) recommendations on alcohol and young people
+The UK Chief Medical Officers' recommendations on alcohol and young people

 Long term health harms